evansendra/mingit/README.md

     g psh                   // git push
     g s                     // git status

-This tries not to destroy command line parameters, so for example typing
+This doesn't destroy command line parameters, so for example typing

     g psh origin magic      // pushes local to origin/magic

-or any other number of parameters on different commands is also ok.
+or any other number of parameters on different commands works as "git push origin magic" would.
 Also, since command line parameters are not destoryed, using `g` by itself instead of git followed by a command also works:

     g stash                 // works just as well with any git subcommand